bloblems/ascii.js/README.md

 #### canvas_width + canvas_height

-The canvas format in characters, the limits of the `ascii` array.
+The canvas dimensions in characters, the limits of the `ascii` array.

 #### layer_width + layer_height